Uniform Land Use Review Procedure: New York City Planning Commission review

 The application is then brought to the New York City Planning Commission (CPC) for review within a 60 day period.
 If the commission disapproves the application, then the process is effectively over, unless the city council decides to review the disapproved application.

 New York City Council review

 The application is then brought to the New York City Council for review within a 50 day period.

 The usual custom of the Council is to defer to members who represent the area, i.e. member deference.
 Criticisms of member deference is that it allows vetos that increase uncertainty, incentivizes focus on short-term impacts, and prioritizes local concerns over citywide interests.

 New York City Mayoral veto and review

 The application is then brought to the New York City Mayor for review within a 5 day period.
-The mayor's approval is not necessary for the application to go forward, but a mayoral veto ends the process unless the city council decides to override the veto with a ⅔ vote.
+The mayor's approval is not necessary for the application to go forward, but a mayoral veto ends the process unless the city council decides to override the veto with a two-thirds vote.